chgwyellow/sql_journey/note/date_time.md

 ### DATE_FORMAT

-This function allow you to format the date with arguments.
+This function allows you to format dates with custom format strings.

 ```sql
 DATE_FORMAT(date, format_string)